scilus/scil-documentation/source/other/scholarships.rst

   | Many choices.
 See their `funding page <https://sites.google.com/view/unique-neuro-ai/funding>`_.

 - | QBIN (Quebec Bio-Imaging Network):
   | Support scholarships for Msc ($5k), PhD ($7k), and Postdocs ($7k).
 These scholarships cannot be held concurrently with a scholarship from a granting agency (e.g., FRQNT, NSERC).
 Students and their supervisor need to be members of QBIN.
-These scholarships are intended for applicants who have been enrolled in a MSc or PhD research program for one year or less. `Find information <https://www.rbiq-qbin.qc.ca/Competitions>`_.
+These scholarships are intended for applicants who have been enrolled in a MSc or PhD research program for one year or less. `Find information <https://rbiq-qbin.qc.ca/research/>`_.
+See also their conference allowance.

-- See also the Canadian Open Neuroscience Platform `(CONP) <https://conp.ca/scholar-program-2020/>`_.
+- See also the Canadian Open Neuroscience Platform `(CONP) <https://conp.ca/awards/>`_.

 Travelling awards